 Unfortunately, our elected officials aren’t making public education a priority.
 Our state’s leaders are failing to provide sustainable funding for our schools and universities.
 They’re failing to prepare Iowa’s students for a 21st Century world and workplace.
 They’re failing to support teachers’ innovation in the classroom.
+They're failing to give teachers a fair seat at the table.
 They’re failing to put Iowa’s students first.

 I will always stand up for our kids and our teachers and ensure we are fulfilling our commitment to our students and our state’s future.
 We need to increase our investment in public schools and universities, including early childhood education; innovate teaching and learning to better prepare our students for a 21st Century workforce; and affirm our commitment to creating safe and respectful schools for all students.